afcastano/aws-gcp-migration/README.md

-# Migrate WordPress from AWS to GCP using velostrata
+# Migrate WordPress from AWS to GCP using Migrate for GCE (Velostrata)

-Use terraform to deploy a 3-tier WordPress application in AWS and migrate it to GCP using Velostrata.
+Use terraform to deploy a 3-tier WordPress application in AWS and migrate it to GCP using [Migrate for GCE (Velostrata)](https://cloud.google.com/migrate/compute-engine/docs/4.5/).

-This project serves two purposes:
-- A demo to present the working solution.
-- A set of tutorials guiding how to independently set up the diferent parts of this solution.
+Check out this tutorial with the step-by-step guide of each of the parts involved on this demo.
+(Pending link)

+Please look at the [Troubleshooting](docs/TROUBLE_SHOOTING.md) guide if you can't get this working.

 ## Demo
 There is some set up needed in both clouds, please read the [PRE-REQUISITES](docs/demo/PRE-REQUISITES.md) doc for more info.